 Commitment Or Commitment Phobia

-Wanting Our Partner To Commit To The Relationship Security in our relationship, marriage, is important for many of us.
+Wanting Our Partner To Commit To The Relationship Security in our relationship, marriage, is important for many of us where there is commitment both in the short term, a decision to remain together and in the long term - making plans together.
 It can be frustrating that we cannot persuade our partner to compassionately love us, give and receive love, make a decision and commit in the way we need, make future plans, so our love is consummate.
 Some of us may pressurise our partner to commit to us, the relationship or a marriage, and the more we push, the more they pull away, as if there is an emotional dance between us.
 Sometimes despite all our good intentions our partner may be unable to commit and we may be faced with mourning this loss.
 However we may have our own issues around commitment (often hidden), not only affecting us but also our partner...
 We may want a committed relationship, or to get married, for cultural reasons, family or peer pressure, because we really should commit, yet haven't actually chosen commitment ourself from our heart and soul or thought through what this actually means for us and our partner.
 Overly focused on trying to get our partner to commit to us, we may not have cultivated friendship, trust, understanding, honest communication - speaking our own truth and an authentic way of relating, living.
 Liking our partner, we may want commitment without intimacy or passion, which can be experienced as an empty love.
 Sometimes our partner may unconsciously pick up our own loneliness, emptiness, neediness and they may retreat, withdraw.
 Focusing on our own life, being resilient and emotionally powerful, independent, centred in our own ground without pulling on our partner, developing shared values, exploring our conscious and unconscious intentions, expectations (what has been called "conscious coupling"), can for some couples open up the space for the other to also occupy, walk towards, commit.

 Fear Of Commitment In A Relationship - Commitment Phobia Being committed in our relationship can help make future decisions together as a couple, help us feel safer and loved, yet this may not always be our experience...
 Some of us may be scared of love or have what is called commitment issues, commitment problems or commitment fear.
 Whether or not we are in a relationship we may have a fear of lack of commitment.
 At certain times in relationships, things happen which can test us, bringing us up against how we really feel and and how committed we are.
 It can be as if our commitment in relationships and willingness to commit is tested.
 For some of us, we only have to hear the word "commitment" and we are looking for ways of dodging this or seek an exit strategy.
 Our fear of commitment (commitment phobia) can immobilise us and the weight of commitment may lurk and become all consuming.
 Scared of commitment in relationships, if we receive a hint, or are asked to commit, from this point on we may withdraw.
 Often one person can push for commitment, and the other can resist, as if we have no option but to repel this.
 We may have lost our own choice to commit.
 We may want meaningful commitment in a long term relationship or marriage, yet overlook that this involves fully relating, connecting.
 Some of us may be stuck in our head, struggling to open our heart to commitment or be emotionally available.
 If people come too close, we may push them away.
 Believing it will all end in tears, that we have more to lose if we commit, we may choose to sabotage our relationship to avoid being rejected.
 For example some of us can push or drive our partner away, push he self destruction button, so they can reject us (see Sabotaging Things In The Relationship Or Marriage).
 Yet we may end up losing the relationship anyway because of our fear.
 Stuck in our fear of committing ourself to the relationship or marriage, we may attack, fear conflict and withdraw, withholding our love, forgetting that love is also an action, and we may struggle to be loving and giving.
 Scared of love, our challenge therefore may also be about how to courageously love, feel safe with our partner, rather than remaining stuck, afraid of commitment and this can be considered in the relationship counselling and marriage counselling for commitment phobia in women and in men.